-Internal audit is organisationally part of the Finance Service but it is independent to ensure that this does not impact on the provision of internal audit services to the whole organisation.
+Internal audit is organisationally part of the Finance & Property Service, but it is independent to ensure that this does not impact on the provision of internal audit services to the whole organisation.

 Internal audit is not functionally responsible for the management of any service, apart from itself.
-This is the responsibility of the organisations management.
+This is the responsibility of the organisation's management.
 Where such a conflict is identified it will require the removal of the individual auditor from auditing such a service for at least 12 months.

-Each internal auditor can access members of Management Team or the Audit and Standards Committee where they consider that there is a real or apparent conflict of interest.
+Each internal auditor can access members of the Management Team or the Audit and Standards Committee where they consider that there is a real or apparent conflict of interest that has not been appropriately addressed.